 Pygmy Marmoset - Five Sisters Zoo

 The smallest of the New World monkeys (monkeys native to South and Central America).
 Their body has brownish-gold fur and a mane that covers their heads and ears, leaving only their eyes and the area around the mouth uncovered.
+They often live in family groups in the trees, and use a wide range of calls and noises to communicate with each other to warn of predators and share information.

 Facts